b-hayes/apache-server/README.md

 There are other deeper configs still pointing to that /var/www/html folder as the document root even with the default vhost config disabled.
 We could edit core configs but I prefer to just get rid of the html file.

-Lets just move it so you can still read it later if you want, it does have some interesting info.
+Let's just move it so you can still read it later if you want, it does have some interesting info.
 ```shell
 mv /var/www/html/index.html ~/ubuntu-default-page.html
 ```